faasm/faasm/docs/python.md

 docker-compose exec upload /usr/local/code/faasm/deploy/local/wait_for_upload.sh localhost 8002
 ```

-Upload all Python functions with:
+Upload and invoke a Python function with:

 ```
 # Run the Python CLI